aiven/devportal/docs/tutorials/anomaly-detection.rst

 13. The new application deployment status will show **Initializing** and then **Running: version 1**.

-When the application  is running, you should start to see notification about the IoT devices having CPU usage going over the defined thresholds in the Slack channel.
+When the application  is running, you should start to see notifications about the IoT devices having CPU usage going over the defined thresholds in the Slack channel.

 ..
 Important::